FOSSEE/online_test/README_production.rst

    that this will likely spawn multiple processes as "nobody" depending on the number of server ports specified.

-   You can also use a Dockerized code server, see :ref:`dockerized-code-server`.
+   You can also use a Dockerized code server, see `Dockerized Code Server <https://github.com/FOSSEE/online_test/blob/add-docker-compose-test/README_production.rst#using-dockerized-code-server>`__

 6. The ``wsgi.py`` script should make it easy to deploy this using mod\_wsgi.
 You will need to add a line of the form: